BagerManBG/PU-JS-In-Depth-2/README.md

 You can run the scaffolding script with "node init $TYPE", where $TYPE is the type of the project you want to scaffold.
 There are two project types (__simple_web_project__ and __bootstrap_web_project__).

+## Information for Task #2 (_projectnode-server-me-this_)

+Except the front page, other available pages are /menu and /orders.